To identify articles that have cited a particular paper or book, follow these steps for performing a cited reference search:

 Cited Author Cited Work Volume Issue Page Year Hits

-All three of these extra “variations” refer to the same article.
-The first citation, with 169 citing works, is the correct one.
+All six of these extra “variations” refer to the same article.
+The second citation, with 189 citing works, is the correct one.
 (Because it is one of the source articles contained in SCI, it is linked to that source record.)

 5. To the left of each citation, there is a box to Select the reference.
 Click the box next to each citation that is correct or that seems to be referring to the correct citation.
 (If all that is needed is the number of times a given article was cited, simply add up the number of hits for all relevant variations.)